it985/my-stars/README.md

 *   [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.

-*   [TheAlgorithms/Go](https://github.com/TheAlgorithms/Go) - Algorithms implemented in Go for beginners, following best practices.
+*   [TheAlgorithms/Go](https://github.com/TheAlgorithms/Go) - Algorithms and Data Structures implemented in Go for beginners, following best practices.

 *   [securitybunker/databunker](https://github.com/securitybunker/databunker) - Secure SDK/vault for personal records/PII built to comply with GDPR